dfinity/ravm/README.md

 # ravm

-Web extension to perform remote attestation on an trusted execution secure virtual machine.
+Web extension for firefox to perform remote attestation of a trusted execution secure virtual machine.

 ## Build